 This tool helps with the tedious task of going through all your cages and marking the items inside for dumping.
 This lets you get leftover seeds out of cages after you tamed the animals inside.
-The most popular use of this tool, though, is to strip the weapons and armor from caged prisoners.
-After you run this tool, your dwarves will come and take the items to the garbage dump, leaving your cages clean and your prisoners stripped bare.
+The most popular use, though, is to strip the weapons and armor from caged prisoners.
+After you run stripcaged, your dwarves will come and take the items to the garbage dump, leaving your cages clean and your prisoners stripped bare.